Zoning and Codes Office

-Trees or bushes that extend into the roadway must be cut to 14 feet clearance.
-Clearance above sidewalks must be 7 feet, and trees must not block street signs.
+Trees or bushes that extend into the roadway must be cut to 14 feet of clearance. clearance above sidewalks must be 7 feet, and trees must not block street signs.

 You must also maintain any weeds, grass, and other vegetation on your property so it doesn’t exceed 6 inches in height.

-For practical and environmental reasons, discharg all water into a grassy area, not into the public streets.
+For practical and environmental reasons, discharge all water into a grassy area, not into the public streets.